Sulby Abbey: History

-The abbey of Sulby was founded about the year 1155 for canons of the Premonstratensian order by William de Wideville.
-It was originally founded in Welford parish, and subsequently moved some two miles to the west to Sulby.
+The abbey of Sulby was founded by William de Wideville around the year 1155 for canons of the Premonstratensian order of the Catholic Church.
+It was originally founded in Welford parish, and was subsequently moved some two miles west to Sulby.
 The change probably took place in the reign of Henry III., when Sir Robert de Paveley bestowed on the canons the church and manor of Sulby, comprising upwards of fifteen hundred acres.
 The Abbey was dedicated to the Blessed Virgin.

-On Maundy Thursday the abbot was wont to wash the feet of twenty-six poor men and give to each a penny, a farthing loaf, and a herring.
-On the same day five hundred other poor folk received a loaf and a herring from the convent.

-Edward II found the abbey convenient and suitable as a royal lodging, and during progresses frequently broke his journey here, and transacted official business.
-Edward stayed at Sulby on 3 August 1310 on his way north on a military expedition to Scotland.
+Edward II frequently stayed at the abbey to conduct official business.
+He was documented making multiple stays at the abbey between 1309 and 1323.

 The Abbot General at Prémontré claimed under the rule of St. Norbert authority to tax the houses for the benefit of the order in general and of Prémontré in particular.
 A royal proclamation of 1306 forbid making payments to foreign superiors.
 The English Premonstratensian abbots chose Abbot William of Langdon, and Abbot Henry of Sulby to attend the general chapter of 1310 in Prémontré to explain the arrearages.
 Edward II sent an order to Robert de Kendal, constable canon of Dover and warden of the Cinque Ports, desiring him to permit the abbot of Sulby, who had the king's licence to attend the general chapter of his order in parts beyond the sea, to cross from Dover with his household, horses, and equipments, and to furnish twenty marks for his expenses, provided that he should carry with him nothing contrary to the ordinance prohibiting contributions being carried to foreign superiors.
 The dispute dragged on for some years, but the question of apport or tallage to the mother-house was put in abeyance.